-Working Online for the Fall of 2020
+Working Online for the Spring of 2021

 Given the adjustments necessary due to COVID-19, the USF Wring Center's services are being provided entirely online for at least the fall semester of the 2020-2021 academic year.
 When writers make an appointment through our online scheduling platform, they will be asked to select between two different types of appointments.